orlp/pygrafix/docs/pygrafix.sprite.rst

 :mod:`pygrafix.sprite` --- Fast sprites
 =======================================

+.. module:: pygrafix.sprite
+    :synopsis: Fast sprite implementation.

 This module gives you fast sprites that can be moved, rotated, scaled and colored.

-.. autoclass:: pygrafix.sprite.Sprite
-    :members: